Ledger-Donjon/turboplot/README.md

 ## Limitations

 This tool is experimental and still in development.
-TurboPlot can only open numpy files (.npy) with 1D arrays.
+TurboPlot can only open numpy files (.npy) with 1D arrays or CSV files.
 For the moment, only one trace can be displayed at a time.

 ## License